LennartHennigs/DIYStreamDeck/README.md

 - Actions can be...
   - keyboard shortcuts
   - open a folder (= a new page of key definitions)
+- There is a Mac script called `watchdog.py` that enables advanced functionality
-  - Launch a Mac application (with running `watchdog.py` on a Mac)
+  - Launch a Mac application
-  - Launch a plugins command (with running `watchdog.py` on a Mac)
+  - Launch a plugin command
-- The keypad can determine the active application - you can load app-specific shortcuts (running `watchdog.py` on a Mac)
+  - Determine the active application - you load app-specific shortcuts
 - All key definitions are defined in a JSON file, stored on the Pi Pico
 - Define global shortcuts in a `_default` section for both, folders and apps
-- Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` on a Mac)
+- Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` running on a Mac)
-- Rotate the keyboard layout clockwise or counter-clockwise 🆕
+- Rotate the keyboard layout clockwise or counter-clockwise (for 3d printed cases) 🆕
 - Plugins are included for ...
   - Audio playback
   - Spotify playback